About the Department

 locations banner

-Welcome to Weill Cornell Medicine’s Department of Psychiatry, one of the most long-standing and prestigious academic psychiatry programs in the country.
-Throughout our rich history, we have been a national leader in clinical care, education, research, and scholarship.
+Welcome to Weill Cornell Medicine’s Department of Psychiatry, one of the longest-standing and most prestigious academic psychiatry programs in the country.
+Throughout our rich history, we have been a national leader in clinical care, education, research and scholarship.

-Our educational and training programs consist of one of the largest and most reputable ACGME-accredited residency programs in General Psychiatry; a Child and Adolescent Psychiatry Residency that is a joint program in collaboration with the department of psychiatry of Columbia Vagelos College of Physicians and Surgeons; a Geriatric Psychiatry fellowship; an Addictions Fellowship, and a fellowship in Consultation-Liaison Psychiatry in collaboration with Memorial Sloan Kettering Cancer Center.
-Other programs of nationally recognized excellence are our APA-accredited internship in Clinical Psychology, fellowships in Clinical Psychology and Neuropsychology, and postdoctoral research training programs supported by T32 NIH grants.
+Our educational and training programs consist of one of the largest and most reputable ACGME-accredited residency programs in general psychiatry; a joint child and adolescent psychiatry residency in collaboration with the department of psychiatry of Columbia Vagelos College of Physicians and Surgeons; a geriatric psychiatry fellowship; an addiction psychiatry fellowship; and a consultation-liaison psychiatry fellowship in collaboration with Memorial Sloan Kettering Cancer Center.
+Other programs of nationally recognized excellence are our APA-accredited internship in clinical psychology, fellowships in clinical psychology and neuropsychology, postdoctoral research training programs supported by T32 NIH grants and accredited continuing education programs for psychologists and social workers.

 We are distinguished by our large, diverse, and accomplished faculty of over 200 full-time and 500 voluntary faculty.
 We are also enriched by our collaborations with the clinical and basic science community across Weill Cornell Medicine’s other departments and programs including Weill Cornell Medicine – Qatar as by our strategic partnerships with prestigious institutions such as Rockefeller University and Memorial Sloan Kettering Cancer Center.